Collier County & Lee County Criminal Defense Lawyers in Naples & Ft. Myers, Florida

 Collier and Lee County criminal defense lawyers will likely know the local procedures for obtaining evidence or reviewing evidence from the various local law enforcement agencies and may even know how well or how poorly certain law enforcement officers conduct investigations or testify in court.
 Additionally, there may be several court dates, hearings, and depositions that the lawyer will need to attend and out-of-county lawyers may charge a premium to compensate for having to travel to and from Lee and Collier counties.
-The attorneys at the Law Office of Verderamo & Nunez have been handling criminal defense cases in both Lee County and Collier County for years.
+The attorneys at Verderamo Law have been handling criminal defense cases in both Lee County and Collier County for years.

 If you are under investigation or have already been arrested and charged with a crime in Collier or Lee County, you should highly consider hiring a local attorney to represent you.
 Collier or Lee County criminal defense lawyers will likely have an edge over out-of–county lawyers for the following reasons:

 - A Naples or Ft.
 Myers lawyer will likely be more familiar with local laws including ordinances that are specific to each individual county;